(BSc) Bachelor of Science

 C4 is taught in Skills modules in Years 1 and 2, and developed in lecture courses and the final year research project depending on the options and topics.

-C5 is addressed through IT and statistics training in Year 1, and the use of more specialised software is taught or developed in practicals, the summer course (laboratory or field) in Year 2 and the project in the final year.
+C5 is addressed through IT and statistics training in Year 1, and the use of more specialised software is taught or developed in practicals, the Year 2 skills modules, summer course (field) in Year 2 and the project in the final year.

-C1 is assessed through Year 1 practicals, Year 2 summer course (laboratory or field) and the Year 3 research project.
+C1 is assessed through Year 1 practicals, Year 2 summer field course , skills module, and the Year 3 research project.

 C2 is assessed in some Year 1 and 2 practicals.